barneyb/lgrep/README.md

 2024-07-01 01:25:48.000 some other unrelated log message
 ```

-This time we got part of the stack trace, but also the unrelated message at the end (and a `--`).
-What we want is
+Part of the stack trace is there, but also the unrelated message at the end (and a `--`).
+What you want is exactly the
-exactly the matching log records, each one in its entirety, and nothing else.
+matching log records, each one in its entirety, and nothing else.
 That's `lgrep`:

 ```
 % lgrep -i error app.log